YannMoisan/blog/_posts/2019-12-17-sbt-parallel-test.md

 But it's not thread-safe !
 Using what we have learned in the previous sections, there are two possibilities :

 1. Forking.
-But each project will have its own JVM and its own SparkContext.
+But each project will have its own JVM and its own `SparkContext`.

-2. Stay in the same JVM and execute all tests sequentially (with parallelExecution = true AND Tags.Test = 1).
+2. Stay in the same JVM and execute all tests sequentially (with `parallelExecution = true` and `Tags.Test = 1`).
 Warning: the configuration given [here](https://github.com/holdenk/spark-testing-base#special-considerations) doesn't work in case of multi-project.